 These certificate programs offer individuals the training needed to understand how radiographic equipment works and how it's used.
 Students are trained in safety procedures, patient care, and medical ethics, as well as clinical coursework.
 They typically take 12-24 months to complete.

 Applicants must hold a high school diploma or its equivalent in addition to meeting minimum college-level coursework requirements in applicable fields, such as math, medical terminology, anatomy, and fundamental radiologic technology.
 Students may also need CPR certification, immunizations and drug screening.
 A background check might also be required.
 Graduates will need to obtain state licensure.

-Radiologic technology programs are divided into classroom and clinical portions.
+These programs are divided into classroom and clinical portions.
 The classroom portion covers the basics of working with radiographic equipment and ensures that students have the medical knowledge to work in the field.
-The clinical portion of a program allows students to put everything they have learned in the classroom to practical use.
+The clinical portion allows students to put everything they have learned in the classroom to practical use.
 Topics covered in a program may include: